JulianNicholls/Palette-Visualiser/README.md

 In addition to HSB/V, HSL is now displayed.
 Fairly obviously, these are the values which are entered into an hsl() or hsla() CSS colour specification.

+It is now possible to edit the H,S, and L values directly.